ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 4\.
 Repeat steps 2 and 3 for all VMs that have backups enabled and have been migrated to the new vDC.

-You can check visually in the backup management plugin in the vSphere (in your new vDC) that the backup jobs are present and activated.
-Then, you need to disable Veeam Backup on the old vDC.
-It can be made with the following API call:
+Before you continue, you can check visually, in the graphic Backup Management plug-in on the new vDC, that the backup jobs are present and active.
+You can then disable Veeam Backup on the old vDC.
+You can do this via the following API call:

 > [!api]
 >